nilizadeh/de-anonymization/README.md

 3) run infomap (http://www.tp.umu.se/~rosvall/code.html) to get communities for each network,

-4) run find-cliques.py to get cliques of the original network,
+4) run find-cliques.py to get cliques of the original network.

-Note:
+Notes:

 	- You may use "code/"re-wiring-edges.jar" to re-wire the edges and generate noisy networks

 	- You may use "code/deAnon/graph/OverlappedGraphs.java" to generate two overlapped networks from a reference network.